Aeiiry/pokeemerald/README.md

 * Toggle to remove "useless" npcs (e.g. any npc that only has dialogue and nothing else)
 * Toggle to show hidden items on the overworld
 * Toggle physical/special split
+* Custom shiny chance
+* Toggle-able guaranteed shiny for each of gift pokemon/static pokemon/gift egg

 # Pokémon Emerald